Feminist activism in hip-hop: Feminism in hip hop music

 Feminist activism has also occurred as a reaction against misogynist hip-hop songs.
 At Spelman College, female students protested a benefit hosted at the school by Nelly.
 They specifically objected to his 2000 single, "Tip Drill".
 The video depicts Nelly throwing money on the models, as well women in bikinis dancing around Nelly and other men.
 Students, led by the Spelman Feminist Majority Leadership Alliance spearheaded protests against Nelly's visit.
 Due to the actions of the student body, the drive was ultimately canceled.

 Many contend that the emergence of female hip hop artists who utilize their sexuality are part of third-wave feminism.
-Nicki Minaj, a female rapper, was considered controversial for the cover of her single Anaconda in which the parental advisory is placed over Minaj in a bikini.
+Nicki Minaj, a female rapper, was considered controversial for the cover of her single Anaconda in which the parental-advisory sticker is placed over Minaj in a bikini.

 More recently, rapper's such as Cardi B have sought to be considered modern day feminist icons due to liberating their sexuality and embracing promiscuity to their full advantage instead of benefiting the dominated male industry.
 In her interview with Billboard Magazine, Cardi states 'Being a feminist is such a great thing and some people feel like someone like me can't be as great as that.
 Being a feminist is real simple; it's that a woman can do things the same as a man."

 Feminist media activist Jamia Wilson says, "I think that it's just hard for people to really grasp what it's like to be extremely powerful but also vulnerable.
 Black women, in particular, are characterized as singularly strong figures.
 How can you be the mule of the world for everybody, but also have somebody carry you when you need them to?"

 Chance The Rapper has also contributed positive lyrics in some of his songs that complement a black feminist perspective.
 In 2016, Chance The Rapper released the mixtape "Coloring Book" which won a grammy in 2017.
 This mixtape included a track called "All We Got" which featured a feminist perspective.
 In this song, he says “Man my daughter couldn't have a better mother, If she ever find another, he better love her.”
 This shows how Chance The Rapper is allowing the mother of his daughter to move on and have a great life without him in it.
 He is giving her independence and wishing her well, which is positive unpopular message in the hip-hop industry relating to women and feminism.